small batch honey butter biscuits

 However, I instruct you to mix everything together in a stand mixer.
 Why?
 I find it’s easy to over-process the dough in a food processor.
 It’s easy to pulse the mixture too much, leading to smaller pieces of butter that result in denser biscuits.
 A stand mixer enables you to see how everything is mixing together better.
 It also processes the dough much more gently.

-2. Shape the honey butter biscuit dough into biscuits.
+2. Shape the dough into biscuits.
 (Work Time: 5 to 10 minutes)

 Now comes the hardest part of the recipe: assembling the dough into biscuits.
 Place the dough on a lightly floured counter and pat it into a 1-inch-thick square.
 Don’t worry about getting it perfect—at this point, it’s more important to handle the dough as gently and as little as possible.